IBM/SmartContractTrading-wFabric1-4-VSCodeExt/README.md

   <img src="doc-images/transactions.png">
 </p>

-Notice that all of the transactions that you created in the auction.js file are listed.
+Notice that all of the transactions that you created in the `auction.js` file are listed.
 If you right-hand click on the `CreateAssetsandMembers` transaction and then select `submit transaction`, a pop-up will come up.
 Hit return (don't enter any options), you should get a response that the transaction was successfully submitted.

 At this point, you will have created the 2 instances of commodities and 2 instances of traders.

 Now let's submit the `checkQuantity` transaction.
-Similiarly, righ-hand click on the the `checkQuantity` tansaction.
+Similarly, righ-hand click on the the `checkQuantity` tansaction.
 This time you do have to enter an option.
 Enter `GOLD` as a parameter.
 You should see the following response in your output window:

 <p align="center">
   <img src="doc-images/output-quantity-transaction.png">